pmborg/Gravity-is-the-4th-Dimension/README.md

 They are not regions of infinite density.
 They are not points of infinite curvature.
-They are not ends of GR spacetime.
+They are not terminations of GR spacetime.

-In G4D, black holes do not break the laws of physics — they are not singularities.
+In G4D, black holes do not violate any physical laws — singularities are artifacts of incomplete geometry, not real objects.

 They are regions of **extreme but smooth curvature** into the embedding dimension.